 California Bounty Hunter Guide: Requirements and Steps

 With a population of over 39 million people, California is one of the states that allows the profession of bounty hunting (a.k.a., bail fugitive recovery) without licensing, but with some regulations for qualifications and training requirements.
-While using the term “bounty hunter” is generally permitted in California, the preferred term is bail fugitive recovery agents” and they aim to catch fugitives who have skipped bail (or “skips”) and bring them back into the hands of law enforcement.
-In August of 2018, California passed a law intended to update its private, cash-based bail system in favor of a system that evaluates offenders based on risk.
-While cash bail is still available for those who opt for it pending the results of a statewide referendum to be held in November 2020 that will determine whether the law to abolish cash bail will be upheld or rescinded, the changes are likely to lessen the demand for bail bond and fugitive recovery services in the state.
+While using the term “bounty hunter” is generally permitted in California, the preferred term is bail fugitive recovery agents.
+Bail fugitive recovery agents aim to catch fugitives who have skipped bail (or “skips”) and bring them back into the hands of law enforcement.
+While cash bail is still available for those who opt for it, continuing legal challenges to the cash bail system are likely to lessen the demand for bail bond and fugitive recovery services in the state.
 Continue reading below to learn more about the process for becoming a bounty hunter in California and the current requirements in place in the state for the profession.